zsh-users/zsh-autosuggestions/README.md

 ### Enable Asynchronous Mode

-As of `v0.4.0`, suggestions can be fetched asynchronously using the `zsh/zpty` module.
+As of `v0.4.0`, suggestions can be fetched asynchronously.
 To enable this behavior, set the `ZSH_AUTOSUGGEST_USE_ASYNC` variable (it can be set to anything).

 ### Key Bindings